Command vs. Control

 Frequently asked questions

-At every level above youth ball, command is the better long-term predictor of success — velocity without location gets hit, and hitters adjust to velocity faster than to precise location.
+At every level above youth ball, location is the better long-term predictor of success.
+This means velocity without location gets hit.
+Hitters adjust to velocity faster than to precise location.

-Can command be trained, or is it mostly natural feel?
+Can this be trained, or is it mostly natural feel?

 Related guides & benchmarks